top of page

 The following circumstances will determine your choice:

-The study notes are only available in English.
-If your students are not familiar with English, you may have to translate the notes or have them translated by someone that you know and trust.
-If you have a translator, you can teach in English from the notes and have the teaching interpreted to your students.
+• The lessons are only available in English.
+If your students are not familiar with English, you may have to translate the lessons or have them translated by someone that you know and trust.
+If you have a trusted translator, you can teach in English from the notes and have the teaching interpreted to your students.

-If your students are familiar with English and comfortable to study from the English notes, you need to have access to a printer and the means to print the material over the full length of the course.
+• If your students are familiar with English, you can print the material for the students.
 This can become costly and as stated, NLABS do not provide financial assistance to do this.

 PASSIVE LEARNING